JohnMWall/CS230_Final_Model/README.md

 • Small dataset: MFCCs were sliced into smaller segments.
 These smaller segments were fed into the neural network where predictions were made.
 Using an ensembling method, a majority vote was taken to predict the native language class.

+Scraping Data:
+├── MetaDataScrape
+├── DARE_url_download.py

+Downloading audio:
+├── audioScrape
+├── DARE_audio.py

 Running Model:
 ├── src
-├── accuracy.py ├── fromwebsite.py ├── getaudio.py ├── getsplit.py ├── trainmodel.py ├── models
+├── accuracy.py ├── getsplit.py ├── trainmodel.py ├── models
 ├── cnn_model138.h5 ├── logs
 ├── events.out.tfevents.1506987325.ip-172-31-47-225 └── audio